Welcome to VARTA

 2020 Time to tell webinar

-The recording of our recent ‘Time to tell’ webinar, held on 15 September, is available to purchase.
+The recording of our recent ‘Time to tell’ webinar, held on 15 September, is still available.
 The webinar features VARTA counsellors, parents who have experienced 'telling' and donor-conceived young people.

 How likely are you to have a baby after one, two or three IVF cycles?